Angericky/defragmentation-file-system/README.md

 ## the disk partition
 Two data structures are important in this homework -- superblock and inode.

-The disk is divided into blocks.
+The disk is divided into a series of blocks.
 On disk, the first block contain the bootblock.
 The second block contain the superblock, which includes a lot of information about inodes.
 The inodes region at inode_offset number block